Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 • Flexibility: Ideal for renters and small spaces, as you can take the system with you.

-• Cost-Effective: No ongoing costs for potting mix, fertilizers, or soil replacement.
+• Cost-Effective: No ongoing costs for potting mix, fertilisers, or soil replacement.

 The added bonus?
 Pet fish that offer relaxation and joy.
 Whether you choose goldfish, edible fish, or prize-winning fish, they become part of your family and bring personality and love into your life.